jacobggman/How-to-write-clean-code/README.md

 ### Test
 Test if the code behaves like intended.
 ### Clean
-Clean bugs, refactor, add comments, spelling check, naming and so on.
+Clean bugs, refactor, add comments, unit testing, spelling check, naming and so on.
 Make sure that your code is quality.
+Leave the code base cleaner than before.

 ## While Writing